Transferring between sparse and dense matching via probabilistic reweighting

-The matching network then performs reweighted attention and matching based on the feature map and the score map.
-And the matching loss $L_m$ is computed.
-Additionally, to sparsify the score map, we compute a sparsity loss $L_s = \left\lVert \mathbf{S} \right\rVert _ 1$.
-The total loss is $L_m + \lambda L_s$, where $\lambda$ is a hyperparameter controlling the degree of sparsity.
+The matching network then performs reweighted attention and matching based on the feature map and the score map as in \cref{sec:rw_attention}.
+The original dense matching is equivalent to the reweighted matching when the score head outputs a constant value, in which case the equivalent distribution $P(x|I,\theta_F)$ is uniform distribution.
+The objective of the training is to identify a sparse distribution that maximizes the matching performance under the reweighted framework.
+Therefore, the total loss consists of a sparsity loss $L_s$ and a matching loss $L_m$, i.e., $L = L_m + \lambda L_s$, where $\lambda$ is a hyperparameter controlling the level of sparsity.
+We adopt $L_1$ loss as sparsity loss:

-To enable dense matching using existing detector-based matchers, we augment the set $F_I^*$ of available feature points.
-And we treat the confidence scores computed by the detector as $P(x|I,\theta_F)$ to weight the feature points.
-To utilize as many features as possible while staying within the limits of memory, we consider dense matching at the feature map resolution: we set the number of feature points in $F_I^*$ to be equal to the number of features in the feature map, with the spacing between feature points approximating the size of the image patches corresponding to each feature.
-We also employ non-maximum suppression to control the spacing between feature points and retain the feature point localization capability of the detector.
-When the feature map is excessively large, we use fewer features, which we term as semi-dense matching.
+which progressively induces sparsity in $\mathbf{S}$ during the training process.
+For sparse training of LoFTR, we use the coarse matching supervision as in~\cite{sunLoFTRDetectorFreeLocal2021}:

+The matching loss computes negative log-likelihood over the ground truth matches $\mathcal{M}^{gt}$, and the matching score $\mathcal{P}$ is computed by the reweighted dual-softmax matching function as in~\ref{eqn:ds_matching}.
+We separately train score heads for the indoor and outdoor versions of LoFTR, maintaining consistency with the training sets and parameters provided by the original authors.
+For each version of LoFTR, we train two distinct score heads with different levels of sparsity.